Pain management matters

 - Preventative strategies to reduce risk factors that contribute to pain.

 Examples include splints, braces, or mobility aides, activity pacing, education or treatment to improve sleep.
+Speak to a physiotherapist or occupational therapist for advice.

 - Pharmacologic strategies (medications) that reduce pain, inflammation, or nerve sensitivity, or improve related symptoms such as sleep disturbances, depression or anxiety.